Zly-u/MIDI_Wizard/README.md

   - Midi playback.
   - Ability to assign any samples for any midi track.
   - [MAYBE] Make a module for easy custom Sys Ex Instruction specs that are meant for more advanced hardware MIDI players and such.
+  - Separate into modules and make the CORE independent to be compilable into CLI MIDI analyzer.
   - And some other things if I come up with anything, idk.